Organ Donation Process

 In 2015 Organ Donation and Transplant Ireland (ODTI) was set up to comply with EU regulations as the national service.
 This is a 24/7 service provided 365 days a year.

 Donor coordinators organise the donation process providing support and advice to all families and hospitals nationwide.
 The coordinators contact the transplant centres who find suitably matched recipients and schedule a time for the donation to take place.

 The donor coordinator then travels to the local hospital and meets the donor family.
 The donation process is described and outlined and any questions the family may have are answered.

 As part of the process a detailed health and lifestyle questionnaire is completed with families to ensure there are no contraindications to donation.
 Having spoken with the donor coordinator if the family then wish to proceed with organ donation, the family will then be asked for consent.
 Only organs which are specifically consented for are taken for transplantation and only if a suitable recipient has been identified.

-There are also 6 ODTI team members available locally, within the hospital groups around the country who provide support and education for local hospital staff.
+There are also six Specialist Organ Donation Personnel available locally, within the hospital groups around the country who assist with the organ donation referral and support families making end of life decisions regarding organ donation.
+Additionally, they provide education and training for local hospital staff.